London Nights

 "London Nights" is a song by British Europop duo London Boys, released in 1989 from their debut album, The Twelve Commandments of Dance.
 The single was written and produced by Ralf René Maué, and its cover artwork features photography from Andy Knight.
-It was a hit in the United Kingdom, Finland and Ireland where it was a top five hit, thus becoming the band's biggest hit single.
+It reached number one in Finland and became a top-five hit in Ireland and the United Kingdom.
 Several formats of the single include an instrumental version of "London Nights", titled "London Days".

 Lyrics and music

 According to James Masterton, "London Nights" is similar to "Requiem", the duo's previous single, as it uses "the same formula of Gregorian chants, rap verses and uplifting choruses".
 Lyrically, it deals with parties and romance in London.

 Critical reception

 A review in Pan-European magazine Music & Media said it found "shades of Boney M on this disco single.
 Basic but effective.
 After the big success in the UK, ready for the Continent".
 To Masterton, "Maue's wall of sound production gave the track a swagger which turned it into a true disco epic".
 Tim Nicholson of Record Mirror considered that the song marked London Boys' end of the game, as their performance "start[ed] to lose its impact".
 Retrospectively, in a 2015 review of the parent album, the Pop Rescue website considered that "the tempo, throbbing basseline, and the mixture of choral synth samples and dance beat really makes this song really catchy", adding that many features are reminiscent of Pet Shop Boys.